Travelling as a nurse: Don’t be afraid to follow your heart!

-- Are you looking for a cheaper option?
-You could try the websites Workaway or Hovos to see if there are hosts offering what you are looking for.
+Are you looking for a cheaper option?
+You could volunteering with Workaway or check the website, Hovos to see if there are hosts offering what you are looking for.
 They usually provide you accommodation and sometimes also food.
 There are not so many hosts offering a medical position though but you might find yourself lucky to do so.

 *Visit a hospital abroad & offer your experience

 If any of this sounds too difficult to you or you cannot find what you are looking for, you might try your luck just to visit a hospital abroad and ask if they can show you around to get a bit of an impression.